aburicia9/dummifytech/README.md

       Same as the normal role, with the following additions:
    #### Categories
 -   PUT `/categories/:categoryId` -Edit the category.
+(Future)
 -   POST `/categories/insert` - Add a new category.
 -   DELETE `/categories/:categoryId` -  Delete a category.
+(Future)
 -   GET `/categories/request` - View category requests.
--   POST `/categories/insert`- Create a new category.
+-   PUT `/categories/request`- Edit requests's categories.

 #### Reportes
 -   GET `/posts/reports` - View reports for a post.
 -   DELETE `/posts/:postId/allreport` - Delete all reports for a post.